77063code/aaliya-gallery/README.md

 3. Work on onblur and onfocus on firefox
 4. Create prod and test buckets for all the images
 5. Renew the certbot certificate for both aaliya-gallery and cmeitest.com
+6. Autofocus error in register-artist on 2 fields
+7. Website Title

+STEPS
+1. Installed new packages
+2. Created WorkMail setup on AWS
+3. Created SMTP user in AWS
+4. Add STMP creds and the send email address to custom.sh file
+5. export AWSBUCKET='aaliya-gallery-test'
+   export AWSSMTPHOST=''
+   export AWSSMTPUSER=''
+   export AWSSMTPPASS=''
+   export SENDEMAIL=''
+4. Have created functions for sending email through node.js with using both STMP or SES in the admin directory
+5. Created a new bucket aaliya-gallery-test.
+Need to have the common folder and he bg file and CORS policy
+6. On test machines change AWSBUKCET = this new bucket
+7. Delete all images from collection and reupload images for cmeitest to test the new bucket is working